serokell/hsblst/README.md

 ## About Serokell [↑](#hsblst)

-Patak is maintained and funded with ❤️ by [Serokell](https://serokell.io/).
+HsBLST is maintained and funded with ❤️ by [Serokell](https://serokell.io/).
 The names and logo for Serokell are trademark of Serokell OÜ.

 We love open source software!
 See [our other projects](https://serokell.io/community?utm_source=github) or [hire us](https://serokell.io/hire-us?utm_source=github) to design, develop and grow your idea!